 Juvenile Idiopathic Epilepsy (JIE)

-Juvenile Idiopathic Epilepsy is characterized by seizures in the first year of life in Egyptian Arabian foals.
+JIE is characterized by seizures in the first year of life in Egyptian Arabian foals.
 Complications associated with seizures include head injury and aspiration pneumonia.
-After affected foals reach a year of age, the symptoms are no longer present.
+After affected foals reach a year of age, foals do not seizure any longer.
 Any lasting problems are often due to head trauma.
-Diagnosis requires the use of an electroencephalogram.
+Definitive diagnosis requires the use of an electroencephalogram.